The A to Z to Best Language Learning

 Without noticing what you do, how you do it and the results of your efforts, your learning will proceed very slowly.

-There are some people who can learn a language just as easily as they can breathe, but for most people it requires efforts and organized activity.
+There are some people who can learn a language just as easily as they can breathe, but for most people, it requires efforts and organized activity.
+I am not talking here about studying.
+The kinds of things I am talking about you can read about in this free ebook.
+Even though this book does talk about English, the ideas are applicable to any language.

 If one of your first priorities is something other than learning another language, then it will be exceedingly difficult to learn one because your time will be consumed with your other priorities.